arkadeycns/arkadeycns/README.md

 - 👋 Hi, I’m Arka Dey, currently pursuing undergrad from NIT Allahabad
 - 👀 I’m interested in exploring the world of programming
-- 🌱 I’m currently learning various programming languages including python,java,javascript...
+- 🌱 I’m currently learning various programming languages including python, java, javascript...
 - 💞️ I’m looking to collaborate on web development projects
 - 📫 How to reach me ... mail at techandmecns@gmail.com or connect on linkedin www.linkedin.com/in/arka-dey-cns